-Where is One Piece in production and when will it release on Netflix?
+Where is One Piece in production?

 Filming took forever to get underway.

-, and if it wasn’t for the global pandemic, then we would have likely seen production start in the Summer of 2020.
+If it wasn’t for the global pandemic, then we would have likely seen production start in the Summer of 2020.
 Since then, we’ve had multiple delays and false filming start dates.